 You are not eligible to proceed with meeting the registration requirements.

-Take an Alberta registered nurse assessment program (ARNAP) or complete bridging education if you are required to by CARNA, otherwise proceed to step 7.
+If you are required to by CARNA, take an Alberta registered nurse assessment program (ARNAP) or complete bridging education, otherwise proceed to the next steps.
 We'll send you an email with instructions on how to do this.
 CARNA does not approve or endorse any ARNAP prep courses.
 It is important to note that if your assessment identifies competency gaps, additional coursework will be identified by CARNA, even if you previously completed a prep course or other coursework.
 Estimated time needed: Visit

 Touchstone Institute to see when the ARNAP is offered.